MiLL10N/simple-email-inbox/README.md

 ## Running the tests

-Run `npm i` after git pull for download all required node_modules.
+Run `npm i` after git pull to download all required node_modules.

 Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/` it will auto redirect to set home page.
+Navigate to `http://localhost:4200/`.

+Template email list can be found in `simple-email-list.json` file.
+You can add/edit email there.

 ## Further help